Health & Safety are Foundations for Success

-The first, made between April 3 and 6, 2020, involved the delivery of 8 tonnes of dried food (rice, beans and lentils principally) to 970 families in 44 communities in and around the Lost Cities Project area;
+The first delivery was made between April 3 and 6, 2020, and involved providing 8 tonnes of dried food (rice, beans and lentils principally) to 970 families in 44 communities in and around the Lost Cities Project area;

-The second, made between April 27 and 29, involved the distribution of 10 tonnes of dried food to 1,292 families in 49 communities.
-This delivery was made with the help of the Ministry of Social Inclusion and the military helped with the transport in both cases.
+The second delivery, made between April 27 and 29, 2020, involved the distribution of 10 tonnes of dried food to 1,292 families in 49 communities.
+This delivery was made with assistance from the Ministry of Social Inclusion; the military helped with the transport of food and goods in both cases.

 Joint Efforts with the Local and Provincial Governments

 Ammonia-based disinfectant was sprayed in homes within the communities that were categorized as high-risk due to the high volume of through-traffic.
-The Company worked the Municipality of Santiago de Mendez in the sanitizing the homes of 355 families in ten communities.
+Through its subsidiary, Aurania worked with the Municipality of Santiago de Mendez in the sanitization of homes for 355 families in ten communities.

 300 Rapid (COVID) Test kits were donated to the Provincial Government in Morona Santiago so that high-risk communities could be evaluated.